tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 `runNoLoggingT` work on different monad transformers. `createPostgresqlPool` is fine with either of them, but it can't accept both simultaneously.

-Just like we looked up the environment through `SCOTTY_ENV`, we're going to look up the database connection parameters through `DATABASE_URL`.
+Anyway, just as we looked up the environment through `SCOTTY_ENV`, we're going to look up the database connection parameters through `DATABASE_URL`.
 It's expected to look like this: `postgres://user:pass@host:port/db`.
 If it doesn't look like that, we'll blow up.

 {% highlight sh %}
 $ env DATABASE_URL=not-a-database-url cabal run
 hairy: couldn't parse absolute uri
 {% endhighlight %}

-If it's not given at all, we'll fall back to using a hard-coded default based on the environment.

 {% highlight hs %}
 > getConnectionString :: Environment -> IO DB.ConnectionString